boltzmann-brain/hugo-homepage/content/resume.md

 ---
 title: "Experience"
 date: 2019-07-06T16:42:37-04:00
-draft: true
+draft: false
 ---

 My resume is also available [in PDF form](https://www.dropbox.com/s/xpcxulajzzr3h89/blue-resume.pdf?dl=0).
+Alternatively, you can view my [LinkedIn profile](https://www.linkedin.com/in/leif-hancox-li-1a6a7a132/).

 ## Work

 #### Technical Writer and Researcher, Capital One
 2019 - present

-- Write tutorials and other documentation for a Kubernetes cloud platform.
+- Write tutorials, conceptual guides, and other documentation for a Kubernetes cloud platform.
 - Do research on fair and explainable machine learning.
 - Write playbook for data scientists providing guidance on best practices for responsible AI.